 Broadly, the project promotes women’s economic, and social rights and provides opportunities to empower themselves, working towards teaching women to use their voice, inculcate leadership, and participate in social and economic activities.
 It promotes gender equality to improve women’s access to resources and guarantee their equal rights, strengthens the capacities of CSOs for undertaking policy dialogue with decision-makers to enhance women’s participation in the climate change agenda, and promotes trilateral cooperation on the above issues through the engagement of Indian CSOs with CSOs in Africa.

 European Union and Barnfonden

 During the term of the project, that is, from March 2019 to August 2020, we empowered and supported 270 women with poultry sheds and distributed 20,250 chicks among them.
-The intervention included community mobilization, selection of women beneficiaries for practising poultry farming, training on poultry management, construction of poultry sheds, provision of chicks to the beneficiaries, formation of linkages to a poultry producer company and establishing market linkages to generate income.
+The intervention included community mobilization, selection of women beneficiaries for practicing poultry farming, training on poultry management, construction of poultry sheds, provision of chicks to the beneficiaries, formation of linkages to a poultry producer company, and establishing market linkages to generate income.

 Dhar district, Madhya Pradesh